8th King's Royal Irish Hussars: Inter-war

 The 8th Hussars returned to England in 1919, and embarked almost immediately for India where they spent less than a year.
 They were soon ordered to Mesopotamia in order to deal with various native insurrections at Medali, which they put down, moving from there to Egypt.
 The regiment retitled as the 8th King's Royal Irish Hussars in 1921.
 In 1923, the Regiment moved back to York and completed a three-year tour as part of the occupation forces in Germany from 1926 to 1929.
 They then returned to Aldershot, and received their first motorised transport for the machine-gun squadron.
-In 1934, the 8th moved to Abassia in Egypt.
-Their particular brand of soldiering was at an end after 242 years; the King's Royal Irish Hussars had their horses replaced with 15 Cwt Ford V8 pick-up trucks mounted with Vickers Berthier machine guns.
+In 1934, the 8th moved to Abbassia in Egypt.
+Their particular brand of soldiering was at an end after 242 years; the King's Royal Irish Hussars had their horses replaced with 15 Cwt Ford V8 pick-up trucks mounted with Vickers–Berthier machine guns.
 The last mounted parade was held at Coombe Hill in the desert near Cairo on 11 November 1935 where the three sabre squadrons and the mounted band "trotted past, wheeled and galloped" for the GOC, Army of the Nile.
 In 1936, the regiment helped quell civil unrest in Palestine and then returned to Egypt as part of the Matruh Mobile Force.